-AJAY KALSI (58) - DIRECTOR
+AJAY KALSI (59) - DIRECTOR

 Mr. Kalsi is a successful businessman originally from India who has established and built a portfolio of companies in a range of business sectors including oil and gas, footwear, real estate and business process outsourcing.
-He has international business experience, which includes oil and gas industry operating experience with assets in India (both onshore and offshore).
+He has international business experience, which includes oil and gas industry operating experience with assets in India.
 He holds an M. Phil in Economics from Cambridge University and a BSc (Economics) from the London School of Economics.

-JONATHAN KEELING (55) - DIRECTOR
+JONATHAN KEELING (56) - DIRECTOR

-Mr Jonathan Keeling joined the board of directors with effect from 1st August 2018.
 Jonathan was a founding partner and a main board member of Arden Partners plc, a small and mid-cap institutional stockbroker and Jonathan's career in equity capital markets spans in excess of 30 years.
 Prior to Arden, Jonathan worked at Albert E Sharp, Harris Allday and Old Mutual Securities.
 Jonathan is a Fellow of the Chartered Institute for Securities and Investment.